maths/moodle-qtype_stack/doc/en/Authoring/ImportExport.md

+# Import and Export of STACK questions

+STACK 3 questions now use the "Moodle XML format" to import and export.

+## Importing STACK 3 questions

+Go to

+    Question bank => Import

+Choose "Moodle XML format" and the question bank category you wish to import your questions to.
+Then select files to import.
+Some [sample questions](Sample_questions.md) are supplied with STACK in this format.

+## Exporting STACK 3 questions

+Note that we may only export a whole category of questions at one time.
+To export a selection of questions, you need to move them into a separate category (at least until we improve the Moodle question bank further.)

-# Importing STACK 2 questions
+## Importing STACK 2 questions

+You will need to [install](../Installation/index.md) the `qformat_stack` importer before you can import STACK 2 questions.

+Go to

+    Question bank => Import

+Choose "STACK2.0 format" and the question bank category you wish to import your questions to.
 The importer enables STACK 2 questions which have been exported in STACK's "xml" format to be imported into STACK 3.
 Both individual questions and lists of questions can be imported.

 There have been a number of changes between STACK 2 and STACK 3.
-These are detailed in the [development track](Development_track.md).
+These are detailed in the [development track](../Developer/Development_track.md).

-## Notes
+### Notes

 Please note the following.